 If you’re married or in a civil partnership, are you better off financially?
 There are some specific tax benefits and allowances which married couples and those in a civil partnership benefit from.
-Find out what they are.
+So, what does marriage mean for your finances?

 SAVVY TIP: The tax break isn’t available to higher rate taxpayers.
 If you have a couple where one partner pays tax at 40% or 45% and the other doesn’t pay tax, the married couples’ tax break wouldn’t give them any benefit.